Location of the Cliffs of Moher

 Follow signs for Ennistymon on the N85 going through the village of Inagh.
 When you reach Ennistymon you will come to a sharp left turn onto the N67 (sign posted Lahinch).
 It is quite a tight bend so go slowly.

-When you reach Lahinch take a right turn onto the R478 (sign posted Cliffs of Moher) which is just after the Santa Maria Hotel – a large white building on the right hand side of the road.
+At Lahinch take a right turn onto the R478 (sign posted Cliffs of Moher)

 Directions from Galway

-Leave Galway in the direction of Limerick (N18):
+Scenic Route: Leave Galway in the direction of Limerick using N67 (N18):

 In Ballyvaughan you have two options:

 Option 1: Take the coast road (R477).
 This is a very scenic route which gives lots of views of the Burren and Galway Bay.
 However this adds approximately 20 minutes to your journey time.
 Follow the R477 through Fanore and join the R479 and then the R478 near Doolin.
 Stay on the R478 till you reach the Cliffs of Moher.

 Option 2: Take the N67 towards Lisdoonvarna which takes you up Corkscrew Hill a winding but scenic road that offers wonderful views over the Burren.
 You will reach the town of Lisdoonvarna and pass through it remaining on the N67.
 Turn right onto the R478 signposted for the Cliffs of Moher.

 The entrance to the car park is on the left-hand side of the road.